 Please explore these databases for full-text articles and other research resources on subjects related to the study of social sciences.

-- Academic Research Premier: This multidisciplinary database provides full text articles for nearly 4,500 journals, including more than 3,600 peer-reviewed titles.
+- Academic Search Premier: This multidisciplinary database provides full text articles for nearly 4,500 journals, including more than 3,600 peer-reviewed titles.
 PDF backfiles to 1975 or earlier are available for well over 100 journals and searchable cited references are provided for 1,000 titles.
 This database is updated daily.

 - Blackwell Encyclopedia of Sociology: The encyclopedia gives instant access to the most authoritative and up-to-date scholarship in the field of sociology.